 Keurig Dr Pepper was formed in July 2018 from the acquisition of Dr Pepper Snapple Group by coffee company Keurig Green Mountain for around $21bn in cash and shares.
 It is the world's third biggest carbonated soft drinks marketer by volumes behind Coca-Cola and PepsiCo though it operates only in North America and the Caribbean.
 (It operates in Canada under the name Canada Dry Mott's and in Mexico as Grupo Penafiel.)
 It is also the US market leader in single serve home coffeemakers, with a presence in around 30m households by the end of 2019.
 Dr Pepper is the #4 carbonated beverage brand in the US; Snapple is among the leaders in the iced tea segment.
 In addition, the group controls a portfolio of more than 50 other products, including 7 Up (in North America only), Mott's, Canada Dry, A&W root beer, Mexican sparkling mineral water Penafiel, grapefruit-flavoured Squirt and regional rights to the Schweppes brand.
 It acquired "new age" beverage business Bai Brands in 2016, and also handles distribution under contract for several other well-known third party brands including Vita Coco, AriZona and Evian.
 Dr Pepper Snapple Group was previously a division of global confectionery and drinks company Cadbury Schweppes.
 That group began a sell-off of its soft drinks operation at the end of the 1990s.
 An initial deal to transfer the business in one piece to Coca-Cola was partly blocked by regulators, forcing Cadbury to negotiate several separate transactions with different buyers.
 The final stage of the disposal, spinning off the North American operations as a standalone company, was completed in 2008, and it spent the following ten years as an independent business.
-First full year revenues for the merged Keurig Dr Pepper in 2019 were $11.1bn with net income of $1.3bn.
-Soft drinks contributed 62% of revenues, with the remaining 38% from coffee systems.
-Keurig's Bob Gamgort is chairman & CEO of the merged group.
+Revenues for 2021 were $12.7bn with net income of $2.1bn.
+That included a net gain of $520m from the purchase of the company's minority shareholding in the sports drink BodyArmor by Coca-Cola.
+Soft drinks contributed 63% of revenues, with the remaining 37% from coffee systems.
 Though still publicly quoted, the company is majority controlled by the private investment group JAB Holdings.

 Adbrands Account Assignments track account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.